jltsiren/gbwtgraph/README.md

 ## Compiling GBWTGraph

 GBWTGraph uses C++14 and OpenMP.
 At the moment, it compiles with g++ (version 6.1 or newer should be enough) on both Mac and Linux.
-Apple Clang should also work on Mac, but you must install libomp separately from Macports or Homebrew.
+Apple Clang will also work on Mac, but you must install libomp separately from Macports or Homebrew.

+GBWTGraph is frequently tested in the following environments:

+* Intel Linux (Ubuntu) with GCC.
+* Intel macOS with GCC and Apple Clang.
+* ARM macOS with Apple Clang.

 Like GBWT, GBWTGraph takes its compiler options from SDSL.
 For this purpose, you must set `SDSL_DIR` in the makefile to your SDSL main directory before compiling (the default value is `../sdsl-lite`).
 After that, `make` will compile the library, while `install.sh` will compile and install the headers and the library to your home directory.
 Another install directory can be specified as `install.sh prefix`.